zowe/zowe-explorer-vscode/README.md

 ### Entering a root path

+You can search multiple data sets by entering a path with commas in between

 1. Navigate to your explorer tree.
 2. Open the **DATA SETS** bar.
 3. Select the profile that you want to filter.